0xadada/dotfiles/README.md

 # Set python to latest version with system too
 pyenv local system `pyenv versions --bare`

+# Set Node to latest LTS
+nvm use lts/* --silent

 # Git credentials
 # Not in the repository, to prevent people from accidentally committing under my name